 - 2.9.1.
 During the early stages of pregnancy, uniformed members of staff should continue to wear existing uniform where relevant. - 2.9.2.
-In the later stages, the Service will provide shirts/blouses/t-shirts and will provide a uniform allowance for other appropriate pregnancy attire. - 2.9.3.
+In the later stages, the Service will provide a polo shirt and sweatshirt and will provide a uniform allowance for other appropriate pregnancy attire. - 2.9.3.
 Items purchased with this allowance should conform to the Service colour scheme and style of uniform. - 2.9.4.
 Reasonable costs will be reimbursed, providing that prior authorisation/approval is given, to purchase two skirts/trousers.